nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 Examples:
 * Using `listclients` first, to display all clients in SalesNote followed by `deleteclient 2` will delete the 2nd client in the displayed list.
-* Using `find Alice` first, followed by `deleteclient 1` will delete the 1st client in the results of the `find` command.
+* Using `findclient Alice` first, followed by `deleteclient 1` will delete the 1st client in the results of the `findclient` command.
   </br> This is a quick and convenient way to remove a specific client that you know is in SalesNote, without
   having to scroll to find them.